automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sinornithosaurus.md

 # Sinornithosaurus
-## Description: A typical dino-bird of the early Cretaceous.
+## A typical dino-bird of the early Cretaceous.